 The schools are using a coaching program designed and administered by the non-profit Edge Foundation, which has proven that providing personalized coaching to at-risk students helps them succeed and meet their potential.
 The foundation was founded by Neil Peterson, who has led public transportation agencies in Seattle, Oakland and Los Angeles and was founding chief executive of Flexcar, now known as Zipcar.
 He started the foundation after seeing how executives benefit from coaching.
-The foundation was established to test whether providing this specific style of coaching could turn around students who are at risk of dropping out of school due to Adverse Childhood Experiences and executive function challenges that inhibit social and emotional learning.
-The foundation's goal is to provide coaches to all 7- to 24-year-olds in the United States.
+The foundation was established to test whether providing this specific style of coaching could turn around students who are at risk of dropping out of school due to ACEs and executive function challenges that inhibit social and emotional learning.